Basileus1990/CrowdCompute/README.md

             * [X] Consider tasks that have the same name.
 Should title be primary key or something else?
         * [ ] Make it possible to add results of tasks to the database
         * [ ] Make it possible to get results of tasks from the database

+4. Refactoring
+    * [ ] make the code structure more function oriented

 #### First step
     * Make it possible to add tasks, see the list of them as a user and as an author